Same-sex marriage in Tennessee: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 10,189 same-sex couples were living in Tennessee.
 By 2005, this had increased to 13,570 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state and constituted 0.8% of coupled households and 0.5% of all households in the state.
 Most couples lived in Shelby, Davidson and Knox counties.
 Same-sex partners in Tennessee were on average younger than opposite-sex partners, and more likely to be employed.
 However, the average household income of same-sex couples was lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 16% of same-sex couples in Tennessee were raising children under the age of 18, with an estimated 4,233 children living in households headed by same-sex couples in 2005.

 From June 2015 to early February 2016, 101 marriage licenses were issued to same-sex couples in Hamilton County, accounting for about 7% of all licenses issued in the county during that time.
 Neighboring counties including Bradley and Rhea issued 12 and 3 marriage licenses to same-sex couples, respectively.

 2018 estimates from the United States Census Bureau showed that there were about 18,000 same-sex households in Tennessee.
 The bureau estimated that 52% of same-sex couples in the state were married.
+The 2020 U.S. census showed that there were 10,841 married same-sex couple households (4,485 male couples and 6,356 female couples) and 9,932 unmarried same-sex couple households in Tennessee.